-DESCRIPTION OF SECURITIESGeneral
+DESCRIPTION OF SECURITIES General

 Our authorized capital stock consists of 125,000,000 shares of common stock, with a par value of \$0.001 per share, and 10,000,000 shares of preferred stock, with a par value of \$0.001 per share.
-As of September 28, 2016, there were 17,045,964 shares of Common Stock issued and outstanding, of which 750,000 are held in escrow and subject to forfeiture, and 9,123,031 Exchangeable Shares issued and outstanding.
+As of November 4, 2016, there were 17,045,964 shares of Common Stock issued and outstanding, of which 750,000 are held in escrow and subject to forfeiture (See "Business - The Acquisition Transaction" above for a description of exceptions to the forfeiture requirements), and 9,123,031 Exchangeable Shares issued and outstanding.
 Of the shares of Common Stock issued and outstanding (or that may be issued upon exchange of the Exchangeable Shares), approximately 23,668,995 of such shares are or would be restricted shares under the Securities Act, subject to registration pursuant to the registration statement of which this prospectus forms a part.
 There is currently one share of the Special Voting Preferred Stock issued and outstanding held by one holder of record, which is the Trustee in accordance with the terms of the Trust Agreement.
 None of these restricted shares are eligible for resale absent registration or an exemption from registration under the Securities Act.
 As of the date hereof, the exemption from registration provided by Rule 144 under the Securities Act is not available for these shares pursuant to Rule 144(i).